 one tablespoon of unsalted butter

-a half tablespoon of diced chives
+half a tablespoon of diced chives

-a half tablespoon of olive oil
+half a tablespoon of olive oil

-a half tablespoon of chili pepper olive oil
+half a tablespoon of chili pepper olive oil

-a quarter teaspoon of crushed pepper
+a quarter teaspoon of crushed red pepper flakes

 an eighth teaspoon of salt flakes